-Many charities have incredible networks from which to draw insights about people’s experiences of services, and through this they can campaign about how these should improve.
-When utilising this expertise through surveys and interviews, research teams must be wary of pre-empting conclusions of conversations to align with planned or current campaigns.
+A welcome shift has been seen in health policy in recent years towards recognising these merits.
+Yet when utilising expertise gained through experience via surveys and interviews, research teams must be wary of pre-empting the conclusions of such conversations to align with already planned or current campaigns.
 Difficult though it may be, phenomenology teaches us to set aside our hypotheses, preconceptions and inclinations to equate an individual’s experience to that of an entire group; instead, a more critical examination of how we understand lived experience may offer a richer picture, forcing us to really listen and respond to people rather than using their words to justify decisions and policies already fully formed.